AjayBadrinath/WordleForToday/README.md

 Since the wordle domain was acquired by nyc .Hope that they do not  mess up the source html file md5 hashes do remain the same as it was previously [0686bbfe8947308a054893ff0207e257] But as of now this tool works!!!
+The new website has removed 23 words so i have updated the same